0i41E/SharpHIDX/HIDXfil/README.md

 ![hidxfil](https://github.com/user-attachments/assets/5f6eb9c3-48fa-41e8-b2ce-23d3aaf0ea04)

 ## Usage
+I'm not planning on releasing binaries for HIDXfil, so you will have to compile yourself :)

 The Usage of the provided project is pretty much self explanatory.
 After successfully compiling the project, the binary can simply be used on a Windows Target system.
 ```